zevweiss/enthrall/README.md

 ### Notes/Limitations/Known Issues

- - Currently only supports Linux as a master (perhaps more general X11 *nix, though that's untested) and OSX as a remote.
+ - Currently only supports X11 as a master (tested on Linux and FreeBSD) and OSX as a remote.

  - OSX remotes with multiple screens don't currently work.